swapagarwal/JARVIS-on-Messenger/README.md

 If you'd like to contribute to the old model, you are welcome to do so as well.
 I've created a new branch [`legacy`](https://github.com/swapagarwal/JARVIS-on-Messenger/tree/legacy) for this purpose.
 I'll be accepting Pull Requests to this branch also. :smile:

+P.S.
+If you've come this far, you might as well contribute.
+Looking for a place to start?
+Take a look at some of the [low-hanging fruits](https://github.com/swapagarwal/JARVIS-on-Messenger/labels/Low-Hanging%20Fruit)!